fabric8io/docker-maven-plugin/doc/manual/external-configuration.md

 values in the `<build>` and `<run>` sections.

 * **docker.alias** Alias name
+* **docker.args.BUILDVAR** Set the value of a build variable.
+The syntax is the same as for specifying environment variables (see below).
 * **docker.assembly.baseDir** Directory name for the exported artifacts as described in an assembly (which is `/maven` by default).
 * **docker.assembly.descriptor** Path to the assembly descriptor when